 Read all instructions carefully.
 Failure to properly follow the instructions, warnings, and precautions may lead to serious consequences or injury to the patient.
+CAUTION: U.S. federal law restricts this device to sale by or on the

-CAUTION: U.S Federal law restricts this device to sale by or on the order of a physician.
+CAUTION: U.S. federal law restricts this device to sale by or on the order of a physician.

-1 DEVICE DESCRIPTION
+1. DEVICE DESCRIPTION

 The Zenith Fenestrated AAA Endovascular Graft is a modular system consisting of three components, a proximal body graft, a distal bifurcated body graft and one iliac leg.
-(Figure 1) The graft modules are constructed of full-thickness woven polyester fabric sewn to self-expanding stainless steel Cook-Z® stents with braided polyester and monofilament polypropylene suture.
+[Figure 1] The graft modules are constructed of full-thickness woven polyester fabric sewn to selfexpanding stainless steel Cook-2" stents with braided polyester and monofilament polypropylene suture.
 The modules are fully stented to provide stability and the expansile force necessary to open the lumen of the graft during deployment.
-Additionally, the Cook-Z stents provide the necessary attachment and seal of the graft to the vessel wall.
-Ancillary devices such as main body extensions, iliac leg extensions, converters, and iliac plugs may also be required.
+Additionally, the Cook-2 stents provide necessary attachment and seal of the graft to the vessel wall.
+Ancillary devices such as main body extensions, iliac leg extensions, converters, and lilac plugs may also be required.
 Each individual device has its own separate delivery system.
 Each component comes in a range of lengths and diameters which allows the physician to tailor the device to individual patient anatomies and select the best proximal and distal fixation sites.